hackerbirds/x-wing-rust/README.md

-# A POC implementation of the "X-Wing" Hybrid KEM in Rust
+# A Rust library for the "X-Wing" Hybrid KEM

 X-Wing is a post-quantum secure Hybrid KEM combining X25519 and ML-KEM-768 (formerly known as Kyber-768).
 It is designed such that if SHA-3 and either X25519 or ML-KEM-768 is secure, then X-Wing is also secure.